x mins

 Naval Ravikant, co-founder and former CEO of AngelList, once said that everything we value in life comes from compound interest.
 From building a friendship to mastering a skill, it's all about doing a little every day.
 And that's exactly the case with SEO.

-Google (and users) like websites that are alive and growing, constantly providing new useful information and optimizing their user experience.
+Google (and users) like alive and growing websites, constantly providing new useful information and optimizing their user experience.
+So, the more you publish (high-quality content), the better your search engine rankings will be.

 • Google refines its understanding of your website's positioning, so you start ranking for more relevant queries